-ADHD is a neurodevelopmental disorder; that is to say, its symptoms, behaviours or traits are the result of a person’s brain not developing properly during the key stages of development before they were born or as a very young child.
+ADHD is a neurodevelopmental condition; that is to say, its symptoms, and associated behaviours and traits are the result of a person’s brain developing differently during the key stages of development before they were born or as a very young child.
 This differs from mental illness, which refers to patterns of behaviour where a person experiences a ‘state of mind’ that is different from their ‘normal self’.
-In the former, there is no “normal” to compare to making treatment more difficult.

 - Trauma at birth